Kincardine District Senior School

-Kincardine District Senior School (KDSS) formerly, Kincardine & District Secondary School(1951-2019) and Kincardine High School (1876-1951) is a public 7- 12 school in the town of Kincardine, Ontario, Canada.
+Kincardine District Senior School (KDSS) formerly Kincardine & District Secondary School(1951-2019) and Kincardine High School (1876-1951), is a public 7- 12 school in the town of Kincardine, Ontario, Canada.
 It is one of 11 high schools in the Bluewater District School Board.

-Fraser Institute issued the school a 6.6/10 and ranked it at 294th out of 727 Ontario Secondary Schools, and as 4th best in the Bluewater District School Board after Chesley District High School, Peninsula Shores District School, and West Hill Secondary School.
+Fraser Institute issued the school a 6.6/10.
+It ranked 294th out of 727 Ontario Secondary Schools and 4th best in the Bluewater District School Board after Chesley District High School, Peninsula Shores District School, and West Hill Secondary School.

 The school has almost 700 full-time students in grades 7 through 12.
-Originally built in 1953/54, it has been expanded with 6 additions, the last one being finished in 1989.
-The school colour is green and its motto is "Virtus, Veritas, Victoria," which means "Excellence, Truth, Success".
+Originally built in 1953/54, it has been expanded with six additions, the last being finished in 1989.
+The school's colour is green, and its motto is "Virtus, Veritas, Victoria," which means "Excellence, Truth, Success."